New York Central 3001: Acquisition and funding

 During late August 2023, the Fort Wayne Railroad Historical Society (FWRHS) secretly entered negotiations with the City of Elkhart government to potentially purchase No. 3001 and restore it to operating condition.
 (Note: The society had considered restoring Wabash 0-6-0 No. 534 and Nickel Plate Road 2-8-2 No. 624 to operating condition, but decided to not pursue either restoration project.)
 In early September of that same year, the City of Elkhart government agreed to the sale.
 On October 9, 2024, the FWRHS announced their acquisition of No. 3001 and their plans to operationally restore the locomotive for eventual use in their Indiana Rail Experience excursions on the Indiana Northeastern Railroad, alongside Nickel Plate Road 765.
 FMW Solutions was tasked to inspect the locomotive for restoration eligibility with financial support from former Norfolk Southern (NS) CEO Wick Moorman.
 It was estimated that the restoration cost of No. 3001 would be $4.3 million to complete.
 The FWRHS issued a $100,000 challenge grant with the goal of raising more than $500,000 by the end of May 2025 to re-locate No. 3001 to the FWRHS's facility in New Haven, Indiana.

 During February 2025, one of No. 3001's cross compound air compressors was discovered to have sustained freeze damage and had to be swapped out with an undamaged one from former Florida East Coast Railway (FEC) 0-8-0 switcher No. 253, which was undergoing cosmetic restoration for static display in Abbeville, Alabama.
 By March 2025, the FWRHS had raised more than $284,643 with a $20,000 donor match announced for all donors made between March 18 and April 30.
 On May 31, 2025, the relocation cost was fully funded.
-Work to prep No. 3001 and the No. 3042 water tender for the move began in September 2025, during a planned break in FWRHS's Indiana Rail Experience season.
+In early November, work on preparing to move the No. 3001 locomotive began.
+On November 24, the FWRHS announced a $10,000 donor match for all donors to support the locomotive's restoration between November 24 and December 31.
+During Spring of 2026, the FWRHS rebuilt the trackage in the NNYX's yard in order to get No. 3001 out of the yard and onto NS rails.
+Additionally, the FWRHS got the locomotive's air brake system restored and upgraded to modern 26L standards, making it safe to be moved on the mainline.
+On July 18, 2026, FWRHS re-organized the NNYX yard and assembled the outbound move consist for the locomotive.
+During the re-arrangement process, No. 3001 was moved outside the fence of the NNYX for the first time in years.
+In addition, FWRHS, in collaboration with NNYX, hosted a public send-off celebration on September 4 and 5, 2026, prior to the Mohawk's departure.
+On September 15 that year, No. 3001 left the NNYX and was transported to the FWRHS shop by NS SD70ACe diesel No. 1066, Norfolk Southern's NYC heritage unit.
+On September 26, FWRHS hosted a special open house at their shop in New Haven, to officially welcome the No. 3001 locomotive.